ojm-it/modddels_1/modddels_annotations/README.md

 # Limitations

-Unlike packages like freezed, the generator doesn't parse the code, so the types that are not defined generation-time can't be retrieved.
+Unlike packages like Freezed, the generator doesn't parse the code, so the types that are not defined generation-time can't be retrieved.
 As a result :

 - The names of the different classes of a modddel such as `InvalidEntity`, `ValidEntity`, `ValueFailure`, `GeneralFailure`... can't be customized.
 So for example, for a modddel named `Age`, the name of the `ValidEntity` must be `ValidAge`...
 Using snippets is recommended to make your life easier.